Tally Data Files

 How to open TSF file in Tally?
 As it gets a bit difficult to find and open these .TSF files, you will find them encrypted somewhere in your Tally accounting software.
 It can be feasible to open these .TSF files only in the Tally ERP 9 software or ERP 9’s previous editions.

 The Tally .900 file is used as an extension file by the Tally ERP 9 program to store actual company data loaded permanently.
 For every specific task and entry recorded, a .900 file will be generated after it gets temporarily stored in the .TSF file following which it comes under .900 file to be permanently stored.

 How to open a .900 Tally data file?

-Opening .900 Tally data file is also difficult to process as they are encrypted too.
-Though these .900 can be accessed through Tally ERP 9 versions and can also be opened through correct combinations applied with Tally software that could match up perfectly to open .900 file of a company.
+Opening .900 Tally data format is also difficult to process as they are encrypted too.
+Though these .900 can be accessed through Tally ERP 9 versions and can also be viewed through correct combinations applied with Tally software that could match up perfectly to the .900 file viewer of a company.